-- Agreement to the following doctrinal position: The authority and inerrancy of Scripture, the Trinity, Christ’s full deity and humanity, the spiritual lostness of the human race, Christ’s substitutionary atonement and bodily resurrection, salvation by faith alone in Christ alone, and the physical return of Christ
+- Agrees to the following doctrinal position: The authority and inerrancy of Scripture, the Trinity, Christ’s full deity and humanity, the spiritual lostness of the human race, Christ’s substitutionary atonement and bodily resurrection, salvation by faith alone in Christ alone, and the physical return of Christ

 - Ministry Mentor Qualities

 The choice of a ministry mentor is actually more important than the choice of the internship.
 A fantastic internship with a poor mentor is worse than an adequate internship with a great mentor.
 The number-one complaint of students who have had poor internship experiences is the lack of relationship with their mentors.

 Look for the following traits when you choose a mentor:

 The heart of leadership is the heart itself.
 Being, or character, must always precede doing (tasks and skills).

 Is the person interested in cultivating your God-given talents and abilities?

 Does she or he act as a sounding board by asking, listening, affirming, and sharing in a timely manner?

 Has he or she mastered the foundations of ministry in order to share with you the “art and science” of ministry in a clear way?